authierj/EDSR-PyTorch/README.md

  **Leaky ReLU and PreLU**

-In task 7 we look at the effects of the activation function, as default activation function we used ReLU(x) = max(x,0) and we compare the performance of of RelU with LeakyReLU and the parametric ReLu, PReLU.
+In task 7 we look at the effects of the activation function.
+As default activation function we used ReLU(x) = max(x,0) and we compare the performance of of RelU with LeakyReLU and the parametric ReLu, PReLU.

 ![alt-text-1](/figs/leakyrelu.png)![alt-text-2](/figs/prelu.png)

 The parameter 'a' in the PReLU activation is a learnable parameter for each feature map.
-LeakyReLU and PReLU are used to solve the problem of the "dying ReLU", due to the zero value and thus zero slope of the negative side of ReLU so once a neuron gets negative it "dies" and does not contribute anymore to the imporvement of the network.
-LeakyReLU and PReLU try to solve this problem by having a small positiv gradient on the negative side and thus they will not "kill" neurons.
+LeakyReLU and PReLU are used to solve the problem of the "dying ReLU", due to the zero value and thus zero slope of the negative side of ReLU, so once a neuron gets negative it "dies" and does not contribute anymore to the improvement of the network.
+LeakyReLU and PReLU try to solve this problem by having a small positiv gradient on the negative side and thus neurons will not be "killed".

  ![](/figs/leakyvsprelu.png)